Skip to main content

 Credit: Image created by Linda Wang with BioRender.

 On August 14, 2025, the U.S. Food and Drug Adminstration granted full market approval for Papzimeos (zopapogene imadenovec-drba), a groundbreaking immunotherapy designed for adult patients with recurrent respiratory papillomatosis (RRP).
-With the approval, these patients have a new treatment for the rare and potentially life-threatening disease.
+With the approval, these patients have a new treatment for this rare and potentially life-threatening disease.

 People with RRP develop small, wart-like growths (papillomas) in the upper and lower airways and lungs that can obstruct breathing and lead to respiratory complications.
 Patients require repeated surgeries to remove lesions as they grow back and spread.
 Until now, management of RRP primarily consisted of repeated surgeries, which do not address the root cause of the disease and can be associated with significant morbidity as well as significant patient and health system burden.
-TTC's Michael Pollack, Ph.D., led the technology transfer effort supporting the collaboration between NCI and Precigen.

 Email